syaifulahdan/Mininet/vnd/create/createvlan1/create_vlan.md

 3. Generate to mininet code python <b>mininetCode81848.sh</b>

-   copy or create file mininetCode81848.sh in to editor nano or pico in directori mininet/mininet/examples
+   copy or create file mininetCode81848.sh in to editor nano or pico in directori mininet/mininet/examples and controllerCode915.sh into directori ~/pox/ext$
    ![alt img] (https://github.com/syaifulahdan/mininet/blob/master/vnd/image/Screenshot%20from%202016-04-20%2003:37:56.png)

    then type script in directory examples :